zachthompson/withoutopus/README.md

 # withoutopus

-An Immutant-based app at withoutopus.org for playing around with web-based Clojure.
+An Immutant app at http://withoutopus.org for playing around with web-based Clojure.

 ## Usage